 We strive to keep our community healthy, safe and in line with our mission.
-If you wish to report a collective’s activity please email us [email protected]
+If you have a complaint or concern please email us: [email protected]

 We are thrilled you have created your Open Collective!
-We are still in private beta and we have a selection process to ensure the quality of the collectives our users can back before they are active to receive donations.
-We are working hard to get everyone aboard!
+We are still in private beta and we have a selection process before new Collectives can receive donations.
+We are a small team, but working hard to get everyone aboard!

 Can’t find the answer you are looking for?